The Book 3: Promotion

 After The Book 3 announcement, on September 14, 2023, Yoasobi appeared at the television special NHK Music Expo 2023, where they discussed their favorite music with South Korean acts Seventeen's Woozi and NewJeans, and broadcast the performance of "Idol" filmed at the 2023 Summer Sonic Festival.
 The duo performed "Idol" on television for the first time at South Korean music show M Countdown on September 21.
 They also gave interviews and appeared on magazine covers for NME, Rockin'On Japan, Separate Volume Kadokawa, Rolling Stone Japan with Bring Me the Horizon's Oliver Sykes, Anan, and only interview for With.
 Similar to their previous EPs, the duo commemorated the release with the telephone campaign Denwa o "Yoru ni Kakeru" Shisaku for commentaries of each track from The Book 3 from September 27 to October 4; on the last day, fans were able to call the duo directly.

 To promoted The Book 3, Yoasobi appeared on several television shows during the promotion: Mezamashi TV, Nichiyōbi no Hatsumimi-gaku, Ano-chan no Den Den Denpa, Ogen-san no Sabusuku-dō, and The Weekly 99 Music.
 They performed "Adventure" on television for the first time at CDTV Live!
-Live! on December 18, and gave the televised performance of "Idol" at the 74th NHK Kōhaku Uta Gassen on the 31st, which featured selected members of Japanese and Korean idol groups, (Note: Seventeen, Nogizaka46, NiziU, Be:First, NewJeans, JO1, Stray Kids, Sakurazaka46, Le Sserafim, and MiSaMo) singer Ano, actress Kanna Hashimoto, Real Akiba Boyz, and dance group Avantgardey.
-In support of the EP, Yoasobi embarked on their first Asia Tour from December 2023 to January 2024, including appearances at Clockenflap in Hong Kong and Simple Life Festival in Taiwan, and continued with the Pop Out Zepp Tour in Japan between January and March 2024.
+Live! on December 18, and gave the televised performance of "Idol" at the 74th NHK Kōhaku Uta Gassen on December 31, featuring selected members of Japanese and Korean idol groups from Seventeen, Nogizaka46, NiziU, Be:First, NewJeans, JO1, Stray Kids, Sakurazaka46, Le Sserafim, and MiSaMo, (Note: List of selected idol performers: